 The purpose of this price study is to provide background information and technical analyses in support of staff recommendations for electric prices.
 The study includes documentation of electric system revenue requirements, projected system loads and sales, and allocation of ongoing utility costs to individual customer classes for the 12-month period beginning January 2017.
-The most recent electric price revision was February 2016, amounting to a 2.5% overall average revenue requirement increase.
+The most recent electric price revision was February 2016, amounting to a 2.5% revenue requirement increase that was spread equally among all customer classes.
 There was no price revision in 2015.
 Staff is again recommending no price change for all customer classes in 2017.